-These home additions do a lot more than just add space
+These modern additions to traditional homes do a lot more than just add space

 You’re forgiven if you think a home addition can only add square footage – after all, it’s right there in the name.
 When done well, and taking into consideration what’s lacking and what’s needed, modern additions can completely revive the program of traditional homes.
 Below, we take a look at some of our favourites.